Pocket-lint has already detailed the best media streaming services available in the UK, and now we've done the same for the US.

 In a nutshell: Netflix offers a wide selection of films and television shows, with several benchmark series being exclusive to the platform or even made and funded by Netflix, such as House of Cards, Arrested Development, and Hemlock Grove.
 In terms of other series and films, Netflix offers mostly back-catalogue stuff, although the occasional partnership deal will throw up a modern movie.
 The Hobbit: An Unexpected Journey, for instance, released on Netflix before other streaming competitors

-Price: Netflix recently increased the price of its $7.99 a month streaming plan to $8.99 for new members.
+Price: Netflix increased the price of its $7.99 a month streaming plan to $8.99 for new members.
 Current Netflix members get to keep their current price for two years and watch content on any two screens at a time.
 Netflix also introduced a new $7.99 plan with SD -quality viewing on any one screen at a time.

 Devices: You can watch Netflix from any Internet-connected device that offers the Netflix app such as mobile devices (iOS, Android, Kindle Fire, Windows Phone, and Nook), gaming consoles (PS3, Wii U, Wii, and Xbox), set-top boxes (Apple TV, Roku, Amazon Fire, Tivo, etc), and more.
 You can also watch from a Mac or PC via your web browser.
-You can see the full list of supported devices here.
+You can see the full list of devices here.

 There's also a kid section on the homescreen with films and programming suitable for children.
 And many of the films and television episodes on Netflix are presented in Super HD 1080p with 5.1 surround sound.
 One thing that's also coming is 4K video, but that's in its very early days and will be limited to compatible UHD television s from Samsung, Sony, and LG with a 15Mbps broadband connection.

-Against: If you're looking for the latest films, either those that have appeared recently on Blu-ray or DVD, or even made it to paid television services, you will have to look elsewhere.
-In terms of films on offer, there are some that are current, but most are two or more years old.
+Against: If you're looking for the latest films, either those that have appeared recently on Blu-ray or DVD, or made it to paid television services, you will have to look elsewhere.
+In terms of films on offer, there are some current, but most are two or more years old.
 Another negative is that Netflix will remove films and television series when the content deals expire, but with no warning.

 Amazon Prime Instant Video